U.S. Department of State Seal

 3. Apply to Sierra Leone’s Authorities to Adopt, and be Matched with a Child

-If you are found suitable and eligible to adopt under U.S. immigration law, and you wish to adopt a child from Sierra Leone, you must submit an adoption application to the Ministry of Social Welfare, Gender & Children's Affairs of Sierra Leone to be found eligible to adopt by Sierra Leone.
+If you are found suitable and eligible to adopt under U.S. immigration law, Sierra Leone requires you to submit an adoption application to the Ministry of Social Welfare, Gender, & Children’s Affairs of Sierra Leone to be found eligible to adopt by Sierra Leone.

 • A copy of the child's official intake form completed at the time the child was brought to the orphanage.
 The intake form should indicate the circumstances under which the child was brought to the orphanage and any actions taken to confirm the facts.

 • A copy of the child's birth certificate with the child’s legal surname.
-Unlawfully changing the child’s last name on birth certificate or passport prior to immigration to the U.S. can cause delays in adoption process
+Unlawfully changing the child’s last name on birth certificate or passport can cause delays in adoption process.

 • A copy of a death certificate for any parent who has died.
 If available, a copy of the medical certificate outlining the cause of death.

-• If the child has a sole or surviving parent, a copy of the statement that the biological parent made at the Ministry of Social Welfare, Gender and Children's Affairs to irrevocably relinquish their parental rights.
+• If the child has a birth parent, a copy of the statement that the parent made at the Ministry of Social Welfare, Gender and Children's Affairs to irrevocably relinquish their parental rights.

 • If a parent has abandoned a child or disappeared, copies of a police report, a report by the Ministry of Social Welfare, Gender and Children's Affairs that detail efforts to locate the parent and sever parental ties to the missing parent; and/or a court order making the child a ward of the state.